FreeCAD/FPA/_programs/job_offers.md

 ---
 title: "Job offers"
 description:
-   "The FPA seeks people interested in obtaining a granto to perform a specific task"
+   "The FPA seeks people interested in obtaining a grant to perform a specific task"
 layout: default

 ---